microsoft/mso/README.md

 ### Additional tasks for Pull Requests
 1. Run `yarn run change`

-{% tip %}

-Tip: If the output of the command is `No change files are needed` once you build with your changes, it is possible beachball did not pickup your diff correctly.
-To fix this, run `yarn change --branch "origin/main"` where `origin/main` is your upstream branch.
+> Tip: If the output of the command is `No change files are needed`
+> once you build with your changes, it is possible beachball
+> did not pickup your diff correctly.
+To fix this, run
+> `yarn change --branch "origin/main"` where `origin/main` is
+> your upstream branch.
 2. Ensure the generated `change/*.json` file is present in your PR.